Chart Color Schemes

 Merewether displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Dwelling structure in Merewether, as evaluated at the latest Census, comprised 61.0% houses and 38.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Merewether, as per the latest Census, consisted of 61.0% houses and 38.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro NSW had 70.5% houses and 29.5% other dwellings.
-Home ownership in Merewether was at 35.9%, with the remainder of dwellings either mortgaged (30.3%) or rented (33.8%).
-The median monthly mortgage repayment in Merewether was $2,457, above Non-Metro NSW's average of $1,962.
-Weekly rent was recorded at $420, compared to Non-Metro NSW's $400.
+Home ownership in Merewether was at 35.9%, with the remaining dwellings either mortgaged (30.3%) or rented (33.8%).
+The median monthly mortgage repayment in Merewether was $2,457, surpassing Non-Metro NSW's average of $1,962.
+The median weekly rent figure in Merewether was $420, compared to Non-Metro NSW's $400.
 Nationally, Merewether's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing